 - Multiple queue types

-Standard queues, delayed queues, and priority queues are supported.
+Standard queues, delayed queues are supported.
 You can customize the parameters of a queue to meet various business needs.

 - Concurrent access requests

 MNS queues support a large number of concurrent access requests from multiple producers and consumers.
 After a message is pulled from a queue, the message cannot be pulled again within a specified period of time.
 You can customize the limit of concurrent access requests based on your business needs.

 - Guaranteed message delivery

 MNS ensures that a message in a queue can be consumed at least once during the validity period of the message.
 MNS is integrated into the Alibaba Cloud account system in which resources are isolated between users.
 This ensures that only authorized entities can retrieve your messages in MNS queues.